-Flavorings in Pet and Horse Food
+Flavorings in Pet Food and Treats

 Similar to other generic ingredients, meat by-products for example, the term “natural flavor” gives the consumer no information on it’s origin.
 The Food and Drug Administration definition found below says a natural flavor must be from an organic source.
 However, the chemical process used to extract these additives from their source in turn adds toxic chemicals to the products.
 There is no FDA definition for the term “natural” so this word is used rather haphazardly on many food and feed labels.